RJLP-hw-uk/RCCS-Python4Research/README.md

 - Example scripts
 - Cheat sheets and reference materials

+## Content Poll

+We're looking to expand this guide with more resources!
+Please vote on what you'd like to see next:

+- [ ] Advanced statistical analysis techniques
+- [ ] Machine learning for research applications
+- [ ] Reproducible research workflows
+- [ ] Interactive dashboards with Plotly/Dash
+- [ ] Domain-specific tutorials (biology, physics, social sciences, etc.)
+- [ ] Integration with other research tools (R, MATLAB, etc.)

+To vote, please open an issue with the title "Content Vote: [your choice]" or comment on the existing poll issue.

 ## Contributing

 Feel free to submit pull requests with improvements or corrections.